Essential Issues of the Chilean Legal System

 3. Government Structure

-He is the supreme head of the nation, head of the government, and is politically responsible for the general administration of the country.
+He is the supreme head of the nation and head of the government, and he is politically responsible for the general administration of the country.
 The President of the nation shall be directly elected by the people, by second ballot, according to the Constitution.
 If in the first ballot a candidate obtains more than fifty percent of the affirmative votes validly cast, he or she shall be proclaimed President of the Nation.

 The President designates his ministers, who are only responsible to him.
-The Constitution (chapter V) creates a bicameral legislature known as National Congress, consisting of the Senate (Senado de la República) and the Chamber of Deputies (Cámara de Diputados).
-All the members are elected by universal, free, equal, direct, compulsory and secret suffrage under the terms established by law.
+The Constitution (chapter V) creates a bicameral legislature known as the National Congress, consisting of the Senate (Senado de la República) and the Chamber of Deputies (Cámara de Diputados).
+All the members are elected by universal, free, equal, direct, compulsory, and secret suffrage under the terms established by law.

 Each chamber has standing committees that prepare and draft legislation.
 They both pass the statutes.
 The election in each district shall be conducted in keeping with the criteria of the proportional system (D’Hondt system).